 FluMist, which is sprayed into your nose, contains live attenuated virus.
 This means the virus used to make the vaccine is weakened so it can’t cause disease, but it can still trigger an immune response to provide protection against the flu.

-The 2022-2023 flu vaccine is based on the four types of influenza viruses that scientists expect to be the most common this year.
-There are different types of flu vaccines, but the CDC recommends you get any age-appropriate flu vaccine during this flu season.
+The 2025-2026 flu vaccine is based on the types of influenza viruses that scientists expect to be the most common this year.
+This year, all the U.S. flu vaccines are trivalent and protect against the same three major flu viruses.
+So we recommend getting whichever age‑appropriate flu vaccine is offered to you.

-• Ages 6 months to 8 years old: For children getting a flu shot for the first time, two doses are needed.
-The CDC recommends kids get their first dose as soon as possible so that they can get their second dose by the end of October.
-If your child has received a flu shot in the past, they’ll only need one dose – which they should get by the end of October.
+- Ages 6 months to 8 years old: For children getting a flu shot for the first time, two doses are needed.
+The American Academy of Pediatrics recommends that kids get their first dose as soon as possible so that they can get their second dose by the end of October.
+If your child has received at least two flu shots in the past, they’ll only need one dose – which they should get by the end of October.

-• Ages 65 and up: Because older adults are at higher risk of complications, we recommend a high-dose flu shot given in September or October.
+- Ages 65 and up: Because older adults are at higher risk of complications, it’s recommended that a specially formulated flu shot for this age group is given in September or October.

 Also, if you have any severe, life-threatening allergies or you’ve had an allergic reaction to a previous flu shot or other immunization, talk with a doctor about your vaccination options.

-Typically, flu shots are available starting in September of each year and remain available for as long as influenza is circulating in the community – which can be March, April or even May.
+Typically, flu shots are available starting in September of each year and remain available for as long as influenza is circulating in the community.
+We’ve stopped offering flu shots this year, but plan to start offering them again next flu season.

 We recommend the flu vaccine for anyone six months or older.
 It will help protect you from serious complications from the flu, and it reduces the risk of you passing the flu virus to others.